CIT2318/simple-object-relational-mapping/orm-notes.md

 ```

 ## Design Patterns for ORM
-There are a number of commonly used desing patterns for Object Relational Mapping
+There are a number of commonly used design patterns for Object Relational Mapping

 ### Active Record
 The active record pattern (http://www.martinfowler.com/eaaCatalog/activeRecord.html) makes domain classes responsible for working with the database.
 Here's what a Film class might look like: